Meet Sharifa, who has ‘peace of mind’

 She also received six bars of soap, as well as a bottle of chlorine solution for the surfaces in her home.
 The support, she says, “has brought me peace of mind.
 Thank you to the supporters of Hand in Hand.
 Please know you are giving us hope.”

 Hand in Hand is doing everything in our power to protect Sharifa and her neighbours.
 But we urgently need your help to keep going.

 Already, we’ve reached thousands of families in Herat and Parwan provinces with life-saving training and hygiene.
 Next, we’re focusing our efforts on communities and refugee camps in Balkh province, targeting 10,000 families in total.

-Residents of Afghanistan’s camps didn’t ask to live there – they were chased there by Taliban guns and bombs.
+Residents of Afghanistan’s camps didn’t ask to live there – they were forced there by conflict.
 Packed together in improvised tents, struggling with malnutrition and lacking access to health services, they have none of the comforts or safeties that others take for granted.
 Like Sharifa, prevention is their only hope – and in many cases, Hand in Hand is the only one providing it.

 To find out how you can help, please get in touch.
 To make a donation, please click below.